Explore the Northshore Spring/Summer 2023

 6. Try a Beignet

-Enjoy this Louisiana specialty (it’s like a donut or a fritter fried to perfection and drenched in powdered sugar), at Café Du Monde in Covington or Mandeville, Abita Roasting Company in Covington and Abita Spring Cafe in Abita Springs, or Beignet Au Lait in Slidell.
+Enjoy this Louisiana specialty (it’s like a donut or a fritter fried to perfection and drenched in powdered sugar), at Café Du Monde in Covington or Mandeville, Abita Roasting Company in Covington and Madisonville, and Abita Springs Cafe in Abita Springs, or Beignet Au Lait in Slidell.
 The treat is traditionally enjoyed with strong café au lait.

 Covington Farmers Market